-The Lark’s purpose is to empower playwrights by providing transformative support within a global community.
+The Lark’s purpose is to amplify the voices of playwrights by providing transformative support within a global community.

 It all begins with the playwright.

-When writers are free to write what they choose, in the ways that they choose, they are able to convey unique visions of the world.
-By investing in extraordinary playwrights, we commit to their capacity as powerful agents of civic dialogue, cultural expression and global exchange.
+When writers are free to write what they choose, in the ways they choose, they are able to convey unique perspectives on the world.
+By investing in visionary playwrights, we commit to their capacity as powerful agents of civic dialogue, cultural expression, and global exchange.

 We provide playwrights with artistic resources and a global community.

-Through a broad range of initiatives, we provide writers with money, space, collaborators, audiences, professional connections and the freedom to design their own processes of exploration.
-Using innovative strategies and partnerships, we connect playwrights to local communities in the U.S. and reach across international boundaries to offer exchanges, residencies, and translation opportunities to playwrights from around the globe.
+Through a broad range of initiatives, we provide writers with funds, space, collaborators, audiences, professional connections, and the freedom to design and drive their own creative processes.
+We connect playwrights to communities in the U.S. through local partnerships, and reach across international boundaries to offer exchanges, residencies, and translation opportunities to playwrights from around the globe.

 When playwrights flourish, it benefits audiences, communities, and the world.

-The Lark exists to change the lives of playwrights.
-Playwrights change the world.
-The Lark is investing in theater’s ancient and enduring role as a public forum for society to imagine its future through storytelling.
+The Lark exists to change the lives of playwrights, so that playwrights can change the world.
+We are investing in theater’s ancient and enduring role as a public forum for society to imagine its future through storytelling.

 We are a community supported organization.